varikin/blackbox/docs/README.md

 To help this, a 4th device will be setup by the display in the studio with a button.
 When the button is pressed, a catastrophe will be simulated in one or more of the devices with sensors.

+This complete project can be found on [Github](https://github.com/varikin/blackbox)

 ## Sensors

 A core concept to the project is collecting data about the environment.